Shihan150/iloscar/README.md

 # iLOSCAR
 A web-based interactive carbon cycle model, built upon the classic LOSCAR model.
-Forward and inverse mode included.
+Forward and inverse model are included.

 When using iLOSCAR, cite as: